Amiodarone monitoring

 Using thyroid peroxidase antibodies

-Thyroid peroxidase antibodies can be used to help determine risk of thyroid dysfunction prior to or during amiodarone therapy.
+Thyroid peroxidase antibodies (TPO) can be used to help determine risk of thyroid dysfunction prior to or during amiodarone therapy.
 Their presence usually precedes the development of thyroid disorders.

 Continued until stable